-Abstract

-The QF\UF category of the SMT-LIB test set contains many formulas with symmetries, and breaking these symmetries results in an important speedup [8].
-This paper presents SyMT, a tool to find and report symmetries in SMT formulas.
-SyMT is based on the reduction of the problem of detecting symmetries in formulas to finding automorphisms in a graph representation of these formulas.
-The output of SyMT may be used to improve SMT formulas to enforce the SMT solver to examine only one assignment out of many symmetric ones.
-We show that the classic propositional symmetry breaking technique can be lifted to SMT and yields a generic technique to break the symmetries found by SyMT.
+Abstract.
+The QF_UF category of the SMT-LIB test set contains many formulas with symmetries, and breaking these symmetries results in an important speedup [8].
+We here propose SyMT, a simple tool based on graph automorphism detection algorithms to find out symmetries in SMT formulas.
+SyMT helps SMT users by highlighting the symmetries in their formulas, giving thus hints on how they can improve them to enforce the SMT solver to examine one path out of many symmetric ones in the search tree.
+The classic propositional symmetry breaking technique can be lifted to SMT and yield a generic technique to break the symmetries found by SyMT.